A General Framework for Abstention Under Label Shift: Prior Work

-The last baseline we consider from the prior literature is test-time dropout \citep{testtime}; we leave dropout enabled at test-time and compute the variance in the output across 100 sampled predictions.
+Of course, Bayesian methods can be used to obtain uncertainty estimates and abstain on predictions with high uncertainty.
+In biomedical settings, some Bayesian methods rely on simplified prior models and the resulting inferences can deviate significantly from those indicated by the true posterior \citep{awate2019estimating}.
+In Bayesian deep learning, the weights of the network are considered to be drawn from a prior distribution rather than having fixed values \citep{Bayesian0:online,bayesianhypernets}.
+This typically requires special techniques for training the model and cannot be applied retroactively to an existing trained model.
+One exception is test-time dropout or Monte-Carlo dropout \citep{testtime}, which is based on the observation that leaving dropout enabled during prediction time is equivalent to approximate inference in a Gaussian process model.
+When using this method in our experiments, we leave dropout enabled at test-time and compute the variance in the output across 100 sampled predictions.
 For the multi-class case, we take the variance in the probability of the most confidently predicted class, as was done in \citet{selectiveclassification}.
 The examples that exhibit the highest variance are abstained on.